micahvista/VACmap/README.md

             [Warning: SV callers may fail to detect split-read events.]

         --Q Ignore base quality in the input file.

+        --fakecigar Use approximate CIAGR in the SA tag.

         --rg-id <string> Adds RG:Z:<string> to all alignments --rg-sm <string> RG header: Sample